quantumrook/Orwithen/Journey (Orwithen)/29th of Maha, 1004 Post-Calamity.md

 "Hold on, you're the archer from last night!"
 Quinn exclaims as he draws his blade.
 "What is it you want?"

 "I.. want..." the man holds up a hand to signal to give him a chance to catch his breath.
 After a few moments, he regains his composure, "I want to join you.
-I was thinking about last night and went to see Cirog, but figured you're already on a job and the best time to start is now.
+I was thinking about last night and went to see [[Cirog]], but figured you're already on a job and the best time to start is now.
 I've been trying to catch up to you two all morning but this heat is just something else..."

 Quinn looks at Leshanna and sheaths his blade, speaking in elvish "Great... more complications."